solderzzc/transfer_learning/README.md

 We intend to perform image classification on the Animals on the Web dataset.
 The dataset contains images of 10 different classes of animals.
 However we would  perform a binary classification task to classify Leopard and Giraffe images using Transfer Learning in Tensorflow.

-The images of these 2 classes of animals are stored in the sub-folders Leopard and Giraffe inside the folder Animals_data.
+The images of these 2 classes of animals are stored in the sub-folders Leopard and Giraffe inside the folder `Animals_Data`.

 The accuracy obtained via transfer learning using Google's Inception-v3 model was approx 96%.